mohtashim-ali/course-project-the-basis/Progress_Report.md

 Achraf

-> My contributations mainly came from the implementations of the code, as well as some design choices.
+> My contributions mainly came from the implementations of the code, as well as some design choices.
 I also constructed the Fraction class which is responsible for creating the fractions in our calculator.
 To the overall project i made changes which improved functionality of the calculator.

 Hamza